hitchdev/hitchstory/docs/src/index.md

 {{{{ intro.txt }}}}

-Type-safe [StrictYAML](why/strictyaml) integration tests run from pytest.
-They can:
+Type-safe [StrictYAML](why/strictyaml) python integration testing framework.
+With this framework, your tests can:

 ## Rewrite themselves from program output (command line test example)